-The Fungicide Resistance Action Committee (FRAC) has helped to develop FRAC codes for fungicides based on their mode of action and target site.
-To better manage fungicide resistance, do not mix or alternate fungicides with the same FRAC number in a spray program.
-The FRAC code "M" indicates that the fungicide acts upon multiple sites and has low resistance risk.
-You can find the FRAC code on the label, or they are listed at the end of this publication for various fungicides.
+The Insect Resistance Action Committee (IRAC) and the Fungicide Resistance Action Committee (FRAC) each has helped to develop codes for insecticides and fungicides, respectively, based on their mode of action and target site.
+An IRAC code or a FRAC code appears on the front of each pesticide label.
+To better manage fungicide resistance, do not mix or alternate insecticides with the same IRAC number or fungicides with the same FRAC number in a spray program.